NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

 Bonus.
 **************************

-For additional analysis of the training dataset, you can decode it using an already trained model.
-Examples with high error rate (WER > 50%) are very likely to be problematic files.
-It is better to remove them from the training set.
-Sometimes a model is able to train text even for almost empty audio.
-Here you can see an example for this anomaly: …
+For an additional analysis of the training dataset, you can decode it using an already trained model.
+Train examples with high error rate (WER > 50%) are very likely to be problematic files.
+It is better to remove them from the training set because a model is able to train text even for almost empty audio.
+We do not want this behavior from the ASR model.